BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Tasks such as compiler optimisations and kernel runtime tuning parameters are well suited to auto-tuners without requiring an exhaustive search in this search space.

 This has been manifested in many auto-tuning libraries that use machine learning.
-Spafford et. al. [@spafford2010maestro], Chaimov et. al. [@chaimov2014toward] and, Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of performing generic autotuning of dynamic execution parameters in OpenCL kernels.
+Spafford et al. [@spafford2010maestro], Chaimov et al. [@chaimov2014toward] and Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of performing autotuning of dynamic execution parameters in OpenCL kernels.
+Additionally, Price and McIntosh-Smith [@price2017analyzing] have demonstrated high performance using a general purpose autotuning library [@ansel:pact:2014], for three applications across twelve devices.

 One auto-tuning library of particular interest is OpenTuner [@ansel:pact:2014] since it has already been employed by Price and McIntosh-Smith [@price2017analyzing] to improve the performance of OpenCL applications.
 The OpenTuner library requires the search space to be defined in order to effect the runtime performance of the application.